MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/host-a-mac-in-the-cloud.md

 With one exception, you can use the same process to configure Visual Studio for use with MacInCloud as you do with your own Mac.
 The host name for MacInCloud is not available externally, so you can either override the host name used by the agent or use an IP address instead.

+> [!NOTE]
->**Note**: remotebuild is not intended to be used as a traditional cloud-based service and you should make sure that you are in compliance with any Apple licensing terms that apply to your organization.
+>`remotebuild` is not intended to be used as a traditional cloud-based service and you should make sure that you are in compliance with any Apple licensing terms that apply to your organization.

 ### Option 1: To override the host name and configure Visual Studio